Scaling limits and homogenization of mixing Hamilton-Jacobi equations: Introduction

 \item There exists $p \in \RR$ and a deterministic, nonzero constant $\oline{c} \ne 0$ such that, if $0 < \gamma < 1$ and $\tilde u^\eps$ is the solution of

 then, with probability one, for all $T > 0$,

 \end{enumerate} \end{theorem}

+Note that the limiting Hamiltonian and noise in Theorem \ref{T:nonconvex}(a) are three- rather than two-dimensional.
+This is a consequence of the nonconvexity of $F$, which, as it turns out, causes certain non-symmetric properties of the potential $V$ to have an effect on the limiting problem, namely, increasing the dimension of both $\oline{\mbf H}$ and $\mbf B$.

-Observe that, if $F: \RR \to \RR$ is convex and coercive, then the hypotheses in \eqref{A:introsinglenoise} are satisfied by the Hamiltonian $H(p,x) := F(p) + V(x)$ and the field $\xi^i$.
+Also, if $F: \RR \to \RR$ is convex and coercive, then the hypotheses in \eqref{A:introsinglenoise} are satisfied by the Hamiltonian $H(p,x) := F(p) + V(x)$ and the field $\xi^i$.
 Hence, the example in Theorem \ref{T:nonconvex}(b), for which the function $F$ is necessarily non-convex, illustrates that the convexity assumption in Theorem \ref{T:introsinglenoise} is necessary in general.

 Finally, we describe a result concerning the first order, level set problem

 where